 3rd -- Submit your completed required documentation as soon as possible via Fax (678-839-6429), E-Mail at email@example.com, or in person to the Counseling Center offices in 123 Row Hall.

-After you have completed the Documentation Process and made an Appointment with a Coordinator, here is what will happen:
+After you have completed the Documentation Process and made an Appointment with an Accessibility Services Counselor, here is what will happen:

 All entitlements to accommodations are based on documentation and University System of Georgia's Board of Regents Standards.